-This is a separate legal contract between the Landlord and the Guarantor, stipulating the terms and conditions e.g. what the Gurantor will be liable for.
+This is a separate legal contract between the Landlord and the Guarantor, stipulating the terms and conditions e.g. what the Guarantor will be liable for.

 The Deed of Guarantee must make specific reference to the Tenant and the Tenancy Agreement between the Landlord and the Tenant.

-The Landlord should provide a copy of the Tenancy Agreement to the Gaurantor so he/she is aware of the provisions contained in such agreement.
+The Landlord should provide a copy of the Tenancy Agreement to the Guarantor so he/she is aware of the provisions contained in such agreement.

 The Deed of Guarantee must be signed by the Landlord, the Guarantor and an independent witness.